 The first few feet of the dive are the most important to make sure you are not straining your ears, and it is usually the part where people do not equalize regularly enough because they are distracted by doing the duck dive.
 This can lead to ear barotrauma or a ruptured eardrum, so to keep your ears safe, you need to equalize before lowering your head down.

-Check your ears are clearing fine while you are lying on the surface, then you can lower the head, you will need to equalize again at this point so you probably want to keep your hand next to your nose through the whole process.
+Check that your ears are clearing fine while you are lying on the surface.
+Then, you can lower the head.
+You will need to equalize again at this point, so you probably want to keep your hand next to your nose through the whole process.

-When you lift your legs up equalize again before moving your hands to make the pull.
+When you lift your legs, equalize again before moving your hands to make the pull.

-Once you’ve used your arms to pull, bring your hand straight back to your face to equalize again, and then again every couple of feet or as needed.
+Once you’ve used your arms to pull, bring your hand straight back to your face to equalize repeatedly every couple of feet or as needed.
 You want to make sure you are equalizing well before any pain occurs.

-The last thing to remember for achieving the perfect duck dive is to keep your chin tucked and to look straight ahead, instead of looking “up” into the depths by stretching your neck which can disorient you and make it harder to equalize as you can’t bring the air up into the throat as easily.
+The last thing to remember for achieving the perfect duck dive is to keep your chin tucked and look straight ahead.
+Instead of looking “up” into the depths by stretching your neck, which can disorient you and make it harder to equalize, as you can’t bring the air up into the throat as easily.

-It could even lead to a trachea squeeze as you get deeper, so make sure to look, straight forwards.
+It could even lead to a trachea squeeze as you get deeper, so make sure to look straightforward.

 Tips to perfect your duck diving